 One of my greatest goals is to help students graduate as debt-free as possible so that they have the financial freedom to choose.
 Even without student loan debt, they still may select a safer route, but they’ll have options.
 There’s a beauty to starting your life and career based on what you feel is truly best for you long-term, versus the safest way to pay your loan-debt obligations.

 Q. Is there anything you’d do differently if you were back in college today, knowing what you know now?

 A. Yes, absolutely.
 First, I would be way more intentional about networking within my broader school community.
 It’s easy to get caught up in classes and peer events, overlooking the incredible opportunity to build strong, long-term relationships with professors and alumni.
 People typically love to help college students, and if I could do it again, I’d be bolder in reaching out and maintaining a larger campus-affiliated community.

 And second, I would have studied abroad.
 When I was in college, I got very focused on working and networking within the Nashville community.
 I traveled on the weekends singing with a band while also building a marketing business.
 After several semesters of putting it off, I finally said, “I’ll live abroad someday, once I’ve built a successful career.”
 Looking back, I really wish I had seized the opportunity then.
 While I’ve since traveled to several countries, I haven’t fully immersed myself in international culture and learning the way I believe I would have been able to in college.

-Of course sometimes going to that dream school and carrying on a little debt is also very worth it.
-In these cases, it is better to be smart about the kind of debt you carry.
-For example it is better to carry a loan that has a low APR so you pay less interest over time.
-Private student loans like the one USC Credit Union offers has low APR, no hidden fees, and flexible payment.
-Check it out!
+It is better to carry a loan that has a low APR so you pay less interest over time.
+Private student loans like the options from USC Credit Union have low APR, no hidden fees, and flexible payment.
+Learn more here.